peterg4/Image-Searcher/README.md

 		explore trending photos
 		explore trending collections of photos
 		infinite scroll on all pages
+		Stores results of all searches in Atlas DB

 Difficult things: Setting up the initial connection to MongoDB Atlas/learning the functionality
 		  Exporting the data to CSV